 Do you love being near the water?
 Did you know it can actually improve your life and mental well-being?
-In a featured Wellness article by The Huffington Post, it reminds us that since ancient times, humans have assigned healing and transformational properties to water.
-From roman baths to Indian medicinal wisdom and Chinese medicine, the water element is crucial to balancing the body and creating physical harmony.
+A featured Wellness article by The Huffington Post it reminds us that since ancient times, humans have assigned healing and transformational properties to water.
+From Roman baths to Indian medicinal wisdom and Chinese medicine, the water element is crucial to balancing the body and creating physical harmony.
 Today, we still turn to water for a sense of calm and clarity.
-It’s no wonder, the St. John’s River in Jacksonville, Florida has attracted homebuyers to RiverTown, a new waterfront master planned community by Mattamy Homes.
+It’s no wonder, the St. Johns River in Jacksonville, Florida has attracted homebuyers to RiverTown, a new waterfront master planned community by Mattamy Homes.

 Here’s a sample of the article’s insights:

 Wallace J. Nichols, a marine biologist, believes that we all have a “blue mind”— “a mildly meditative state characterized by calm, peacefulness, unity, and a sense of general happiness and satisfaction with life in the moment”—that’s triggered when we’re in or near water.